Grengster/SWE-Ueb1/factors.md

 4. Backing Services:  As a simple backing service, we use a Postgres Database

-6. Processes:         Since this app is an Web Application, the calling thread is blocked until host shutdown, which would be the closing of the local Webpage.
+6. Processes:         Since this app is an Web Application, the calling thread is blocked until host shutdown, which would be the closing of the local Webpage and since it is stateless, instances can be added and removed.